mssola/programs/README.md

 but it also means that I had the time/patience to actually write them in a "useful" way.
 Note that the term "useful" is quite subjective.
 By that I mean:

-- First of all, they are/were useful for me.
+- First of all, they are/were useful to me.
 - Some of these programs/scripts are *really* old and might seem ridiculous to me from a technical point of view.
 I've just added them in this repo for historical/nostalgic reasons, and adapted them to my current code